samiralam/rules-compendium/docs/dmg/8-bastions/index.md

 Gaining a Bastion
 -----------------

 If you allow Bastions in your campaign, characters acquire their Bastions when they reach level 5.
 You and the players can decide together how these Bastions come into being.
-A character might inherit or receive a parcel of land on which to build their Bastion (see “[Marks of Prestige](/sources/dnd/dmg-2024/dms-toolbox#MarksofPrestige)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)), or they might take a preexisting structure and refurbish it.
+A character might inherit or receive a parcel of land on which to build their Bastion (see "[Marks of Prestige](/sources/dnd/dmg-2024/dms-toolbox#MarksofPrestige)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)), or they might take a preexisting structure and refurbish it.
 It’s fair to assume that work has been going on behind the scenes of the campaign during a character’s early adventuring career, so the Bastion is ready when the character reaches level 5.

 The shape, style, and function of a character’s Bastion are up to the player to determine.
 For example, a Wizard might build a tower, a Cleric might establish a shrine, a Fighter might build a fortified keep or similar stronghold, and a Rogue might establish a guildhall or lodge.
 Characters of other classes might choose one of these forms or combine them—a Paladin’s Bastion might be similar to a Cleric’s shrine but as fortified as a Fighter’s stronghold.
-And multiple characters can combine their Bastions to form a single large structure (see “[Bastion Map](#BastionMap)”).
+And multiple characters can combine their Bastions to form a single large structure (see "[Bastion Map](#BastionMap)").

-Every Bastion has facilities that serve basic needs as well as special ones, such as libraries, menageries, and workshops (see “[Basic Facilities](#BasicFacilities)” and “[Special Facilities](#SpecialFacilities)”).
+Every Bastion has facilities that serve basic needs as well as special ones, such as libraries, menageries, and workshops (see "[Basic Facilities](#BasicFacilities)" and "[Special Facilities](#SpecialFacilities)").

 Bastion Turns
 -------------

 As time passes in the campaign, players take Bastion turns to reflect the activity occurring in their Bastions, whether or not the characters are present.
-On a Bastion turn, a character can issue orders to the special facilities in their Bastion or issue the [Maintain](#Maintain) order to the entire Bastion (see “[Orders](#Orders)”).
+On a Bastion turn, a character can issue orders to the special facilities in their Bastion or issue the [Maintain](#Maintain) order to the entire Bastion (see "[Orders](#Orders)").

 ### Frequency of Bastion Turns

 By default, a Bastion turn occurs every 7 days of in-game time.
 Here are common examples of players taking one or more Bastion turns:

 * The characters are on a long journey away from their Bastions.
-After the characters have been away for 7 days, you might say, “Time for a Bastion turn.
-Since you’re not there, we’ll assume you issue the [Maintain](#Maintain) order for your Bastions.”
-Then roll for events as described in the “[Bastion Events](#BastionEvents)” section in this chapter.
+After the characters have been away for 7 days, you might say, "Time for a Bastion turn.
+Since you’re not there, we’ll assume you issue the [Maintain](#Maintain) order for your Bastions."
+Then roll for events as described in the "[Bastion Events](#BastionEvents)" section in this chapter.
 * The characters spend 7 days or more in their Bastions between adventures.
-You might say, “You have six weeks to spend in your Bastions.
-Go ahead and resolve six Bastion turns.”
+You might say, "You have six weeks to spend in your Bastions.
+Go ahead and resolve six Bastion turns."
 * The characters return to their Bastions in the midst of an adventure.
-You might say, “You have just enough time to take a Bastion turn before you leave again in the morning.”
+You might say, "You have just enough time to take a Bastion turn before you leave again in the morning."
 * The characters are adventuring near their Bastions and resting in their Bastions at night.
-You might say, “It’s been a week since your last Bastion turn, so you can take one now.”
+You might say, "It’s been a week since your last Bastion turn, so you can take one now."

 You can slow the frequency of Bastion turns to better serve the needs of your players and your campaign.
 For example, if the characters have months between adventures, you can call for a Bastion turn every month instead of every 7 days, so the characters aren’t issuing so many orders or reaping too many benefits at once.

 Bastion Map
 -----------

-Encourage players to create floor plans of their characters’ Bastions, configuring its facilities as they see fit and using the same techniques you use to create dungeon maps (see “[Dungeons](/sources/dnd/dmg-2024/dms-toolbox#Dungeons)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) and “[Adventure Maps](/sources/dnd/dmg-2024/creating-adventures#AdventureMaps)” in [chapter 4](/sources/dnd/dmg-2024/creating-adventures)).
+Encourage players to create floor plans of their characters’ Bastions, configuring its facilities as they see fit and using the same techniques you use to create dungeon maps (see "[Dungeons](/sources/dnd/dmg-2024/dms-toolbox#Dungeons)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) and "[Adventure Maps](/sources/dnd/dmg-2024/creating-adventures#AdventureMaps)" in [chapter 4](/sources/dnd/dmg-2024/creating-adventures)).

 In addition to [basic facilities](#BasicFacilities) and [special facilities](#specialfacilities) (described later in this chapter), a Bastion can have the following features: